 Derrick Etienne Jr.

-HOW ACQUIRED: Loaned to FC Cincinnati on Aug.
-8, 2019.
-Originally signed by the New York as a Homegrown Player on December 21, 2015.
+HOW ACQUIRED: Signed by the New York as a Homegrown Player on December 21, 2015.
 Spent part of 2019 season on loan with FC Cincinati.

 An electric young attacker who can play on the wing, in the attacking midfield or off the main striker, Etienne possesses the ability to set up teammates or finish himself.
 He has shown a knack in his young career for using his touch and speed to beat defenders one on one.